I bought a fridge on Sunday. The experience reminded me why advice and execution are best sold separately.

 My feeling is she gets paid more to sell an LG over a Maytag, even if it was a cheaper product.

 And even if that’s not true, it doesn’t matter.
-We are taught to be sceptical of salespeople when we’re not sure.
+We are taught to be skeptical of salespeople when we’re not sure.

 It reminds me about why I believe advice and execution should be sold separately.